 So, you are here and wondering: “how do I increase organic lead generation using SEO for my business?”
 Let these time-test strategies guide you as you seek to boost your lead generation without spending a ton of money

-Are you in search of a sure-fire way to generate more organic leads for your e-commerce or brick and mortar business?
+Are you searching for a surefire way to generate more organic leads for your e-commerce or brick-and-mortar business?

 Why Organic Lead Generation?

 According to statistics by Marketo, “93% of B2B companies say content marketing generates more leads than traditional marketing strategies.”

 While “B2C companies that blog 11+ times per month get more than 4X as many leads than those only blogging 4-5 times per month.” says Hubspot.